Fermion Chirality from Non-Bipartite Topology: Geometric Doubler Lifting on the FCC Lattice with Preserved Chiral Symmetry

 Comparison with existing approaches: Wilson fermions [3] sacrifice chiral symmetry

 to lift doublers.
-Overlap [10] and domain-wall [5] fermions recover a modified chiral sym-
+Overlap [10] and domain-wall [5] fermions restore a modified chiral sym-

 metry (Ginsparg-Wilson relation [9]) at significant computational cost.
 The FCC Dirac